Photo by Annelies Geneyn on Unsplash.

 Prime Minister's Literary Award

-The Prime Minister’s Literary Awards celebrates Australian Literary talent and the ‘valuable contribution Australian literature and history makes to the nation's cultural and intellectual life.’
-Awarding six categories with $80,000 given to each category winner.
+The Prime Minister’s Literary Awards celebrates Australian literary talent and the ‘valuable contribution Australian literature and history makes to the nation's cultural and intellectual life’.
+The award categories are fiction, non-fiction, Australian history, poetry, children's literature and young adult literature, with $80,000 given to each category winner.

 Word for Word Geelong Writers Festival